opencube-horizon/pproc-workflow/README.md

 # Run Benchmark

-The benchmark can be run by executing the `run-benchmark.sh` script, which will build and install the required dependencies.
+Assuming access to a Kubernetes Cluster, the benchmark can be run by executing the `run-benchmark.sh` script, which will build and install the required dependencies.